 I keep this activity limited to a half hour from start to finish.
 The girls help make the dough, roll it out, and cut it!

-- Combine flour and salt, add water.
-If it’s dry, you can add additional water.
+- Make Dough – Combine flour and salt, add water a little at a time.
+If it’s dry, can add a little additional water, but only as much as it requires.

-- Knead the dough.
-If you have a KitchenAid Mixer, you can use the dough hook to do the work for you!
-Otherwise, you can knead the dough with your hands…a perfect job for little hands.
-The more you knead the dough, the smoother it will be and therefore the smoother your ornaments will be.
+- Knead – Knead the dough by hand or fit a KitchenAid Mixer with the dough hook to do the work for you!
+The more you knead the dough, the smoother it will be, yielding a smooth texture for your ornaments.

-- Using cookie cutters, cut your shapes.
-You can remove them and place them on a cookie sheet or peel the excess dough around them and transfer your parchment paper to your baking sheet.
+- Cut into Shapes – Using cookie cutters, gently press into dough to cut into shapes.
+You can remove them and place them on a cookie sheet or peel the excess dough around them and transfer parchment paper to your baking sheet.

 - Optional: Press a finger or hand into your ornament for a beautiful keepsake or gift.

-- Using a straw, make a hole in the top for ornament hooks or ribbons.
+- Make a Hole – Using a straw, press into in the top leaving amble dough around to secure hooks or ribbons.
 It’s the perfect job for children of all ages.

 How to Make No Bake Salt Dough Ornaments